What's The Difference Between SSI And SSDI?

-The big difference between SSI and SSDI is that SSI is for disabled individuals with limited income and resources whereas SSDI is designed for working individuals who have a medical condition that is preventing them from working.
+The big difference between SSI vs. SSDI is that SSI is for disabled individuals with limited income and resources, while SSDI is designed for working individuals who have a medical condition that is preventing them from working.
+These programs are the largest of several programs funded by the government that assist individuals with disabilities.

 - SSDI requires individuals to have an accumulation of work credits to be eligible